mikebrazier/duolingo-crossword/README.md

 #### 6.)
 App must use React and either Typescript or Javascript

 Typescript was used throughout the entire codebase, to provide additional typechecking.
-The React framework also used.
+The React framework was also used.

 #### 7.)
 You may bundle the game data inside your app instead of making a network request.